SolaceProducts/pubsubplus-pks-quickstart/README.md

 * Getting access to a platform which supports PKS, such as VMware Enterprise PKS
 * Install Kubernetes [`kubectl`](//kubernetes.io/docs/tasks/tools/install-kubectl/ ) tool.
 * Install the PKS CLI client and log in.
-* Create a PKS cluster (for CPU and memory requirements of your Solace message broker target deployment configuration, refer to the [Deployment Configurations](#message-broker-deployment-configurations) section)
+* Create a PKS cluster (for CPU and memory requirements of your Solace event broker target deployment configuration, refer to the [Deployment Configurations](#event-broker-deployment-configurations) section)
 * Configure any necessary environment settings and install certificates
 * Fetch the credentials for the PKS cluster
 * Perform any necessary setup and configure access if using a private Docker image registry, such as Harbor